Our Adoption Process

 In the past decade, Golden Retriever breed-specific rescues and educational outreach have helped to dramatically reduce the number of homeless Goldens.
 That’s good news…unless you want to find the perfect dog today!
 Homeward Bound receives dogs weekly.
 Some are Golden Retrievers, some Golden mixes, and when we have room – some just have golden hearts.
 The more specific your requirements, the more patience will be required to find the right dog for you, especially if you’re looking for one of those always in-demand young Goldens, or even more rare – Golden rescue puppies.
 If you absolutely can’t wait for that Golden to be in your life, we want to direct you to our information on selecting a responsible breeder.
 By educating yourself and selecting a responsible breeder, you are still contributing to our mission.
 Still with us?
 Great!
 Because the rewards of adopting an adult dog, a senior dog, or a special needs dog are beyond measure.
 Let us help you find your perfect match by reading through our process and completing your adoption application.
 And remember…patience has its rewards!

 Step 3: Meeting Your Adoption Candidate.
-Once your home visit is complete and you are approved, you are ready to meet dogs.
+Once you are approved, you are ready to meet dogs.
 Call our office 916-655-1410 and choose option 5.
 Calling between 12 noon and 3pm is recommended: we operate with volunteer staff.
 Relay your approved status, and discuss currently available dogs.
 When you find one or more potential matches, schedule an appointment to come and meet them.
 We have adoption counselors available to help you through your meeting and selecting your new dog.
 Adoption days are Thursday and Saturday, 11A-3P, and Sundays from 12N-3P by appointment.
-You, and members of your family (canine and/or human), will spend time with the dog and have an opportunity to fully interact, while we answer any questions you have.
-Please plan on spending some time with us, and bring a leash (including ID tag with your name/phone number) – as you may be going home with your new friend!
+You, and members of your family (canine and/or human), will spend time with the dog and have an opportunity to fully interact and review the dog’s complete file while we answer any questions you have.
+Please plan on spending some time with us, and bring a leash – as you may be going home with your new friend!

 Step 4: It’s a Match?
 Sign the adoption contract, and pay the adoption fee.
-Once you have selected a Golden, your volunteer contact will be available to answer any questions you have during this “homecoming” period.
+You will have our contact info and we will follow up with you to answer any questions you have during this “homecoming” period.

 Step 5: Not a Match?
 We will assist you in selecting a different dog.
 Successful matches have to be right for everyone.